sagemath/trac_to_gh/Issue 5143.md

 # Issue 5143: shift-enter should save and exit tinyMCE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5143

 Original creator: jason